On the Numerical Evaluation of a Class of Oscillatory Integrals in Worldline Variational Calculations: Summary

 \section{Summary}

 Relatively simple and straightforward quadrature rules of Filon-Simpson form have been presented which are applicable for numerical integration of oscillatory integrals of the type (\ref{I1}, \ref{I2}).
 They employ equidistant integration points (including the endpoints) and weights which have to be calculated anew for each value of the frequency parameter $y$.
 The choice of equidistant points allows easy construction of extended Filon-Simpson quadrature rules so that the accuracy of the result can be simply assessed by increasing the number of subdivisions.
 Inevitably the Filon-Simpson weights are more involved than the ones of standard quadrature rules as they are given in terms of sine and cosine integrals and elementary functions.
 However, the price for an accurate evaluation of these weights is modest and worthwhile as the Filon-Simpson quadrature rules not only reduce to the ordinary Simpson rule for $y = 0$ but also give the leading and subleading terms for $y \to \infty$ provided smooth functions are integrated and the spacing of integration points is fine enough.
 Although a rigorous error estimate has yet to be given, numerical tests have shown that in this regime they do far better than standard quadrature rules.
-This makes the Filon-Simpson method attractive for all applications where these types of rapidly-oscillating integrals have to be evaluated.
+A detailed numerical comparison is made with the double-exponential method proposed by Ooura and Mori: whereas this method gives superior results for Fourier-sine integrals it requires much more function calls than the Filon-Simpson method when applied to $ \sin^2 (x y) $-type integrands with large values of the frequency parameter $ y $.
+Given its built-in properties for small and large $ y $ the Filon-Simpson method is thus an attractive option for all applications where these types of oscillating integrals have to be evaluated.